transistorsoft/react-native-background-geolocation/docs/api.md

 ####`@param {Integer} heartbeatInterval [60]`

 Used in conjunction with `preventSuspend`, an **iOS** app can continue to monitor the accelerometer while in the **stationary-state** (ie: after location-services have been turned off).
 If the *slightest* movement is detected during a `hearbeatInterval`, the plugin will request a high-accuracy location in order to determine if the device has begun moving.
 If the device *is* moving, it will immediately switch state to **moving-state**.

-## Android Options

-####`@param {Boolean} forceReloadOnMotionChange`

-If the user closes the application while the background-tracking has been started, location-tracking will continue on if ```stopOnTerminate: false```.
-You may choose to force the foreground application to reload (since this is where your Javascript runs). `forceReloadOnMotionChange: true` will reload the app only when a state-change occurs from **stationary -> moving** or vice-versa. (**WARNING** possibly disruptive to user).

-####`@param {Boolean} forceReloadOnLocationChange`

-If the user closes the application while the background-tracking has been started, location-tracking will continue on if ```stopOnTerminate: false```.
-You may choose to force the foreground application to reload (since this is where your Javascript runs). `forceReloadOnLocationChange: true` will reload the app when a new location is recorded.

-####`@param {Boolean} forceReloadOnGeofence`

-If the user closes the application while the background-tracking has been started, location-tracking will continue on if ```stopOnTerminate: false```.
-You may choose to force the foreground application to reload (since this is where your Javascript runs). `forceReloadOnGeolocation: true` will reload the app only when a geofence crossing event has occurred.

-####`@param {Boolean} startOnBoot`

-Set to ```true``` to start the background-service whenever the device boots.
-Unless you configure the plugin to ```forceReload``` (ie: boot your app), you should configure the plugin's HTTP features so it can POST to your server in "headless" mode.

 # Events